temialao/globallogictest/README.md

 # Grad Tech Test

 In this repository, you'll find a selection of sub-folders with language titles.
-In each, there's a test for that language, chose one for your submission.
+In each, there's a test for that language, chose one you haven't worked with before for your submission.

 ## Clone this repository